Herbert Mullin: Trial and imprisonment

-The Santa Clara County District Attorney's office charged Mullin for the murder of Henri Tomei.
-On December 11, 1973, the day his trial was to begin, he pleaded guilty to second-degree murder after originally pleading not guilty by reason of insanity to first-degree murder.
-He was sentenced to life imprisonment in the Santa Cruz County trial and was denied parole eight times from 1980 on.
+The Santa Clara County District Attorney's Office charged Mullin for the murder of Henri Tomei.
+On December 11, 1973, the day his trial was to begin, he pled guilty to second-degree murder after originally pleading not guilty by reason of insanity to first-degree murder.
+He was sentenced to life imprisonment in the Santa Cruz County trial and was denied parole eight times since 1980.
 He was incarcerated at Mule Creek State Prison, in Ione, California.

 While in custody, Mullin said he committed his crimes only in an attempt to save the environment.
 He was diagnosed by Dr. David Marlowe from the University of California at Santa Cruz with schizophrenic reaction, paranoid type.

-Mullin had interactions with Edmund Kemper, another serial killer active in the same area and at the same time as he was.
+Mullin had interactions with Edmund Kemper, another serial killer active in the same area and at the same time as him.
 The two shared adjoining cells at one point.
 Kemper disliked Mullin, saying he killed for no good reason.
-Kemper recalled “Well, [Mullin] had a habit of singing and bothering people when somebody tried to watch TV.
+Kemper recalled, "Well, [Mullin] had a habit of singing and bothering people when somebody tried to watch TV.
 So I threw water on him to shut him up.
-Then, when he was a good boy, I’d give him some peanuts.
+Then, when he was a good boy, I'd give him some peanuts.
 Herbie liked peanuts.
 That was effective because pretty soon he asked permission to sing.
-That’s called behavior modification treatment.”
+That's called behavior modification treatment."

-Kemper would describe Mullin as having a "lot of pain inside, he had a lot of anguish inside, he had a lot of hate inside, and it was addressed to people he didn't even know because he didn't dare do anything to the people he knew."
+Kemper described Mullin as having a "lot of pain inside, he had a lot of anguish inside, he had a lot of hate inside, and it was addressed to people he didn't even know because he didn't dare do anything to the people he knew."
 In that same interview, Kemper called Mullin "a kindred spirit there" due to their similar past of being institutionalized.
-Kemper said he told Mullin "Herbie, I know what happened.
+Kemper said he told Mullin, "Herbie, I know what happened.
 Don't give me that bullshit about earthquakes and don't give me that crap about God was telling you.
 I says you couldn't even be talking to me now if God talking to you because of the pressure I'm putting on you right now, these little shocking insights into what you did, God would start talking to you right now if you were that kind of ill.
 Because I grew up with people like that."